 The first step to getting a good night’s sleep is making sure your bedroom is set up just right.
-“It is very important for the bedroom to be a pleasant surrounding—providing a sense of order, tranquility, calmness, and relaxation,” says Terry Cralle, RN, certified clinical sleep educator and Saatva sleep consultant.
+“It is very important for the bedroom to be a pleasant surrounding—providing a sense of order, tranquility, calmness, and relaxation,” says Terry Cralle, RN, certified clinical sleep educator.

 Choosing the colors of your surroundings goes a long way in creating an atmosphere that is good for your sleep since different hues can have major impacts on your mood and state of mind, research shows.
 “Color can carry important meaning and can have an important impact on people’s affect, cognition, and behavior,” according to a 2014 study on the topic.
 Though more research still needs to be done, initial indications exist about which colors are best for creating a calming ambiance.

 “The color of our sleep environment can influence our sleep—helping us to relax and unwind at bedtime,” says Cralle.

 The best bedroom colors for sleep